alibaba/GraphScope/docs/loading_graph.rst

         },
     )

-A more complex example to load LDBC snb graph can be find here.
+A more complex example to load LDBC snb graph can be find `here <https://github.com/alibaba/GraphScope/blob/main/python/graphscope/dataset/ldbc.py>`_.

 Graphs from Numpy and Pandas